zask8052/zask8052-tracker/README.md

 # zask8052-tracker

 My name is Zander, and in this README file, I will document my process in creating my Web Design Prototype, based on the Design Prompt of 'Media Consumption'.
 For this prompt, I chose to create a 'Video Game Review' data tracking application.
 In order to run my site on the local server I have created, please type in the console "npm run start", then in a browser, go to: http://localhost:8888 .
 This will activate the server.
+When finished, close the server (CTRL + C for VSCode).

 Firstly, I went through the process of creating a repository, utilising GitHub and Node.js to set it up.
 I followed the in-class instructions, only coming across one issue, being that the local server was not connecting, which was swiftly fixed once I asked the tutor for assistance.